50 Things About Betrayal Trauma | BTR.ORG

 Minimizing

-• Justifying their inappropriate sexual behavior with attitudes such as, “guys do this all the time” or “it was just pornography, not an actual affair.”
+• Justifying: “guys do porn all the time, what’s your problem” or “it was just pornography, not an actual affair.”

 • Rationalizing: “It just popped up on my screen.”